+Establish a framework and identify 6/20/2010 Completed Completed on 4/25/2010 sheed

-Establish a framework and identify 6/30/2019 Completed Completed 4/25/2019,
+Establish a framework and identify emerging risks 6/30/2019 Completed Completed on 4/25/2019 ahead of schedule to introduce concept

-emerging risks 0,20,2012 compieteu document uploaded
+during ERM facilitated

+workshop discussions.

-Develop risk reporting framework 6/30/2019 Completed The ERM Reporting
+Develop risk reporting framework 6/30/2019 Completed

-for department, organization, and I Framework document was
+for department, organization, and 0/30/2017 completed

-Board reporting (frequency and uploaded to SharePoint on
+Board reporting (frequency and

-depth) 5/17/2019.
+depth)

-Overview: The ERM reporting

-framework provides context for

-each report ERM develops for

-the purpose of communicating

-and disseminating enterprise risk information to stakeholders

-across various levels of the

-organization.

-Perform second annual ERM 7/31/2019 Not Started
+Perform second annual ERM 7/31/2019 Completed Completed Gartner/CEB ERM

-Maturity Assessment - Review //31/2017 Not Statica
+Maturity Assessment - Review Maturity Assessment

 Introduce velocity as an additional 12/31/2019 Completed The Risk Velocity and Outlook

-component in assessing risk 12/31/2017 compieted Framework was completed
+component in assessing risk ^ Framework was completed

-I ahead of schedule in order to

-utilize them in ERA update

-activities.

-Integrate updated and revised risk 12/31/2019 Not Started

-data into the business planning

-cycle to help prioritize O&M,

-capital and resource allocations
+ahead.

 Perform deep-dive analysis on key 6/20/2020 In Progress

-enterprise/corporate risks
+enterprise/corporate risks -

 Document response strategy and 6/30/2020 In Progress

 current mitigation actions for top

 enterprise/corporate risks

-Perform third annual periodic ERM 7/31/2020 Not Started
+Perform third annual periodic ERM 7/31/2020 Changed the Item Status to

-Maturity Assessment Review
+Maturity Assessment Review reports "Recurring Reports" since the

+ERM Maturity Assessment

+cadence will be on an annual

+basis the first few years while a

+majority of ERM enhancements

+occur with the ERM program.

+After such time the ERM

+Maturity Assessments would be

+biennial as the program

-Establish a framework to monitor 12/31/2020 Not Started
+Establish a farmanul ta marit 10/21/2020 Not Ctante 1 increases in maturity.

-and measure the effectiveness of
+Establish a framework to monitor and measure the effectiveness of 12/31/2020 INOL STATTED

-risk mitigation/reduction efforts
+risk mitigation/reduction efforts 7/21/2021 N-4 04 4 1

-Perform fourth annual periodic 7/31/2021 Not Started
+Perform fourth annual periodic //31/2021 Not Started

-ERM Maturity Assessment Review
+ERM Maturity Assessment Review 7/21/2022 L. D.

+Integrate updated and revised risk 7/31/2022 in Progress On-going process.

+data into the business planning

+cycle to help prioritize O&M,

+capital and resource allocations 7/01/2022

 Perform fifth annual periodic ERM 7/31/2022 Not Started

 Maturity Assessment Review